 In no event shall a vacant seat be filled where a general election is scheduled to occur within sixty (60) days of the date that a written application is presented to the Board.

 Persons selected to fill a vacated seat on the Board shall serve out the term remaining of that position, but no longer than to the next scheduled election, regardless of where in the current term the appointed seat occurs.
+This may result in Board member(s) having to run again in their regularly scheduled election up to two years later, indicated in Article V Section 4.
 They must be a Stakeholder at the time of selection and maintain both their Stakeholder status and the criteria for their eligibility for election to the seat during the remainder of the term.
 Otherwise, they shall forfeit their seat.

 Section 7: Absences

 The President shall immediately consult with the Office of the City Attorney when considering any Board censure or removal process.
-Any Board member who is absent for all voting items on three (3) regularly scheduled, consecutive Board meeting agendas or, alternatively, all voting items for five (5) total regularly scheduled Board meetings during any twelve (12) month period, will be subject to possible censure by a majority vote or possible removal by a three-fourths vote.
+Board members are expected to be on time, present for roll call, and two-thirds, if not all, voting items, otherwise they are considered absent.
+Board members must provide in writing to the President or Committee Chair and Vice President their absence or expected tardiness.
+During the meeting, if a Board Member must temporarily leave the board or committee meeting, they must announce their departure.
+Absences at three (3) regularly scheduled, consecutive Board or Committee meetings or, alternatively, the majority of voting items for five (5) total regularly scheduled Board or Committee meetings during any rolling twelve (12) month period, will be subject to possible censure by a majority vote or possible removal by a three-fourths vote.
 If no action is taken, the member will be restored to regular standing.

-Any Board member who is absent for all voting items on three (3) regularly scheduled, consecutive unique committee meeting agendas or, alternatively, all voting items for five (5) total regularly scheduled unique committee meetings during any twelve (12) month period, will be subject to possible censure by a majority vote or possible removal by a three-fourths vote.
-If no action is taken, the member will be restored to regular standing.
+No member shall be excused before adjournment if quorum is in jeopardy.
+Any meeting of the Neighborhood Council Board, scheduled and noticed as per the Brown Act, shall constitute a meeting for the purpose of determining Board Member attendance.

+Youth Representative shall be expected to maintain attendance at full board and in committee as per guidelines above within the one-year term to be considered in good standing for reappointment.
+While the Youth Representative is strongly encouraged to stay for the entirety of a meeting, however, the minimum requirement will be to be present for roll call and until they give their monthly report and their perspective as a Youth Representative on agenda items, including the committee on which they sit.

 Section 8: Censure

+Uniform policy for Board Member Censure - Policy 2020-03 (Eff.
+03-30-2020).

 The purpose of the censure process is to place a Board member on notice of misconduct and to provide the Board member with an opportunity to correct the misconduct.
 The Neighborhood Council (“Neighborhood Council”) may censure any Board member at a regular or special meeting open to the public following a good-faith determination by the Neighborhood Council Board that the member has engaged in conduct that is contrary to rules and regulations applicable to the Board or

 that impedes the orderly business of Board operations.
 Grounds for censure include, but are not limited to, persistent disruptive conduct at meetings, violations or abuses of the Board’s bylaws or rules, violations of the Code of Conduct, acting on behalf of the Board without authorization, and misuse or abuse of the censure or removal process by acting in bad faith.
+The Board should present a request to remove censured board members if the behavior causing the censorship persists.

 The Board shall use the following procedure when censuring a Board member: